maratai/craftery/fiber_arts/spinning_wheels.md

 If you have a choice for your treadle wheel and you're trying to decide:

-## LWS Autowinder on my Pocket Wheel (both secondhand, came together)
+## [LWS Autowinder](https://myautowinder.com/collections/autowinders) on my Pocket Wheel (both secondhand, came together)
 - runs off two AAA batteries
 - not silent, but whisper-quiet
 - easy to install and use (mind you turn it off when not in use, so as not to drain the battery unnecessarily)
 - uses your "regular" bobbins
-- LWS Autowinders are available for a number of other wheels (including other manufacturers)
+- LWS Autowinders are available for a number of other wheels e.g. Ashford, Dreaming Robots EEW 6.0 and 6.1, Hansen, Kromski, Schacht etc (not a complete list)

 ## SpinPerfect PaulyWinder on my Spinolution Mach III (Mach II was secondhand, PaulyWinder I ordered new)
 - purely mechanical through physics + clever geometry
 - essentially silent, or at least, doesn't introduce added inherent noise
 - easy to install and use, but I had to watch the video as the winding path for the spun fiber is different than what I'm used to
 - uses your "regular" bobbins with the appropriate size "regular" flyer - they're compatible with the PaulyWinder
-- only available for (most?)
-Spinolution spinning wheels due to the construction of the flyer
+- **only** available for SpinPerfect and Spinolution wheels due to the construction of the flyer

-## WooLee Winder on my Louët S90 (Louët S90 was secondhand, WooLee Winder and bobbins I ordered new)
+## [WooLee Winder](https://www.wooleewinderstore.com/) on my Louët S90 (Louët S90 was secondhand, WooLee Winder and bobbins I ordered new)
 - purely mechanical through interlocking gears (flyer + special bobbins)
 - mechanical gear noises (I like these a lot and find them pleasant, but it is some background sound)
 - easy to install and use, with (for the Louët anyway) a clever adjustable orifice due to varying maiden lengths on different Louëts
 - does introduce additional "pull" or "friction" inherently due to the gears...but between the adjustable orifice and the fact that the S90 is a grabby thoroughbred (affectionate), I actually find the pull **easier** to manage/adjust through the brake band with the WooLee Winder on this wheel!
 - uses "special" bobbins with the aforementioned gears, so that's an added expense if you're using this system
-- available for a number of other wheels (including other manufacturers)
+- available for a number of other wheels e.g. Ashford, Jensen, Kromski, Lendrum, Majacraft (not a complete list)
 - NOTE: I was interested in trying one for my Pocket Wheel so I have a purely mechanical option, but at present, they only appear to be available with a new Pocket Wheel, not sold separately (my current Pocket Wheel came secondhand).
 You *can* get the special WooLee Winder bobbins for Pocket Wheel from either WooLee or from Pocket Wheel, however.

 # Wheels I Dream Of